M-o-a-T/etcd-tree/doc/tutorial.rst

 updates to its child nodes.
 This can lead to starvation if you have a high rate of change.
 To prevent that, you can

+  * decrease the delay (in ``.update_delay``) between events from etcd and runnign the update handler; this may expose partial changes

   * set a maximum value (in ``.max_update_delay``), after which an update run will be forced

-  * split your system into update domains by setting ``.propagate_updates`` to False.
+  * split your system into update domains by setting ``.propagate_updates`` to False

-By default, all tagged nodes act as domain barriers.
+All tagged nodes act as domain borders (unless you set their ``.propagate_updates`` to True).

+The defaults for the delay variables are one and five seconds.

 Dynamic types
 -------------